TESS-Laboratory/Cunliffe_et_al_replicated_EC/README.md

 *climate_analysis.R script*
 Main script for analysing the climate data (missing PET calculations).

-ALSO EXPLAIN FOOTPRINT ANALYSIS SCRIPT
+*ALSO EXPLAIN FOOTPRINT ANALYSIS SCRIPT*

-# explain data
+# Work in progress

+OUTDATED *analysis_and_visualization.r*
+Main script with analysis and visualization of half-hourly fluxes from the conventional and low-cost systems.
+NB.
+Ideally this large script would be separated out into its constituent parts (esp. the time series gap filling in REdddyProc and the footprint analysis).

+## Data
+*data/land_cover_classifications*
-data/land_cover_classifications contains the 2 m spatial resolution land cover classification, where values of 0 = "barren"", 1 = "shrubland"" and 2 "herbaceous".
+This directory contains the 2 m spatial resolution land cover classification, where values of 0 = "barren"", 1 = "shrubland"" and 2 "herbaceous".

+*The processed half hourly EC flux data is archived with the UK Environmental Information Data Center (DOI: 10.5285/e96466c3-5b67-41b0-9252-8f8f393807d7) and AmeriFlux (https://ameriflux.lbl.gov/).*

+Note on flux sign conventions
+H is the upward surface sensible heat flux
+LE is the upward surface latent heat flux due to evaporation SHF is the downward ground heat flux into the subsurface medium.
+NETRAD is the net downward radiative flux (longwave + shortwave).

 ## A static version of this repo is archived on Zenodo